OPINION / VIEWPOINT

 We should continue listening, communicating, and maintaining dialogue in a healthy and trustworthy manner - I believe that honest communication and dialogue will ultimately prevail in creating common goals for the COC in the future.

-GT: Be it in South China Sea tension or major power games, how can ASEAN play a bridging role in facilitating some degree of strategic opportunities and strategic accommodation?
+GT: Whether in the context of tensions in the South China Sea or major power competition, how can ASEAN play a bridging role in facilitating some degree of strategic opportunities and strategic accommodation?

-ASEAN can play a role as a bridge and, at the same time, as an honest broker in this respect.
+Puja: ASEAN can play a role as a bridge as an honest broker in this respect.
 If ASEAN can fulfill this role effectively and gain more trust, whether as a region or as individual member states, it will enhance ASEAN's leverage in dealing with dialogue partners.